 The monthly workshops take place wherever the meetings happen.
 Ground floor access is available behind the building (east side) to bring in large things.
 The meetings run 10am until about noon and the workshops and other activities begin immediately afterward and run until 4pm or so.

 The current focus of our workshops is the SRS Arduino Boe-Bot Kit and the Activitybot Kit which you can buy at any meeting.
-Bring them back to future meetings for help, to share what you've done, to get questions answered, and to work on them.
+Bring them back to future meetings for help, to share what you've done, to get questions answered, to work on them, and to do contests.
 These kits were designed specifically for the SRS by Parallax President Ken Gracey and SRS member and published author Carol Hazlett.
 They come with extensive, excellently written documentation and a special selection of sensors well suited for building robots to compete in our Robothon and other events.
 Additional sensors and sensor kits can be purchased from Parallax or other places on the web.
 Be aware that this kit was built especially for the Society and is not available as sold from Parallax except at our meetings.